nizwar/ndialog/README.md

 Not only helps you display dialog with a blurred background, NDialog is here to help you do many things. for example, with NDialog you can display `ProgressDialog` to the user once until it meets the end of `Future`!

-First of all, let's leave the old style with showDialog (blablabla), with NDialog just add a `.show(context)` at the end of your dialog design and let the magic work!
+First of all, let's leave the old style with showDialog(blablabla), with NDialog i provide dialog extensions, you just simply call `.show(context)` at the end of your dialog and let the magic work!

 There are 2 types of dialogs in here, they are Dialog (popup dialog) and Progress Dialog.